fbpx

 What types of internet connection are available in Australia?

-There’s a wide range of potential options when it comes to connecting your home or business to the internet in Australia.
+There’s a wide range of potential options when it comes to connecting your home to the internet in Australia.
 The connection types available today are:

 National Broadband Network (NBN)